Best Places to Get Mofongo

 Vejigantes tries to bring the colorful soul of Puerto Rico to Boston.
 The restaurant's gigantic, delicious cocktails and lit-up carnival masks adorning the walls make any dinner here feel like a party.

-Needless to say, the mofongo is also divine.
+Needless to say, the mofongo is good enough to bring tears to your eyes.
 You can choose between traditional plantain mofongo or stuffed mofongos.
 Or, if you want an interesting twist on one of Puerto Rico's best dishes, you can try a yucca mofongo.

 5. Buen Provecho